EC-Release/executor/README.md

 # executor
-Executor host the series of analytic model used in EC Engineering Portal
+Executor hosts a series of analytic models used in EC Engineering Portal